-VIDEO PRESENT: This Green LED will be On when there is a valid signal present at the module input.

-HD INPUT: This Green LED will be On when there is a valid high definition signal present at the module input.

-SD INPUT: This Green LED will be On when there is a valid standard definition (525 or 625 line)

-SDI signal present at the module input.

-SIGNAL WARNING: This Red LED will be On when the module cannot lock to the input serial digital signal.
+- VIDEO PRESENT: This Green LED will be On when there is a valid signal present at the module input. - HD INPUT: This Green LED will be On when there is a valid high definition signal present at the module input. - SD INPUT: This Green LED will be On when there is a valid standard definition (525 or 625 line) SDI signal present at the module input. - CABLE LENGTH WARNING: This Yellow LED will be On when the cable equalizer detects that the cable length is greater than a preset threshold (factory set for 100 meters of Belden 1694A or equivalent cable).

 4.1.
-AUDIO STATUS LEDS
+AUDIO STATUS LEDs

 Four LEDs located on the lower edge of the module (near the card extractor) indicate which audio groups are present in the input video.
 Audio group LED 1 is located closest to the center of the module.
-These LEDs are only valid when an HD input video signal is applied.